-The CCaTS Early Stage Investigator Award supports investigator-initiated, patient-oriented, pilot/feasibility studies that utilize CCaTS facilities and resources.
-The program aims to fund studies — particularly those led by junior faculty — that have a high likelihood of generating preliminary data for successful NIH grant applications in the future.
+The CCaTS Early Stage Investigator Award (ESIA) supports investigator-initiated, patient-oriented pilot/feasibility studies that utilize CCaTS facilities and resources.
+The program aims to fund studies — particularly those led by junior faculty — that have a high likelihood of generating preliminary data for successful National Institutes of Health (NIH) grant applications in the future.

-The overall goal of the program is to encourage junior investigators to pursue careers in patient-oriented research and to expand the scope of research performed in the CCaTS.
-Awardees will have access to all CCaTS facilities, including the Clinical Research Unit (CRU) and core laboratories.
+The overall goal of the program is to encourage junior investigators to pursue careers in patient-oriented research and expand the scope of research performed in CCaTS.
+Awardees have access to all CCaTS facilities, including the Clinical Research Unit (CRU) and core laboratories.

 Eligible applicants are required to have a clinical appointment as follows:

 - Associate consultant or senior associate consultant.
 Consultants are generally ineligible unless it has been less than five years since they finished postgraduate training or they are changing their research career path.

 - Fellows who have a confirmed faculty appointment (associate consultant or senior associate consultant) as of Jan.
 1 of the application year.

 - Junior faculty members (typically associate consultants or senior associate consultants) with less than five years of postgraduate training (less than five years post-residency or -fellowship).

 - Senior faculty members who are changing their research career path.